loganbledsoe/cse15l-lab-reports/lab-1.md

 ^C
 ```
 Before and after running the command, my working directory was `/home`.
-No output was produced, but the prompt disappeared.
+No output was produced, and the prompt disappeared.
 Entering any text caused it to be repeated back to the terminal.
 This is becuase not specifiying any arguments causes the command to read from the terminal rather than a file.
 This is not an error.